TC

 • Model Years 10 to 11: 0.50% of the factory list price.

-• Model Years 12 and After: Drops the value percentage entirely and charges a flat $50.00 minimum alongside the base weight fee.
+• Model Years 12 and After: The value percentage drops entirely, replacing that layer with a flat $50.00 baseline fee.

 The Sticker Shock Math:

-If you own a 3-year-old family crossover that has an empty curb weight of 4,000 pounds and had an original factory MSRP window sticker price of $35,500, your annual registration cost looks like this:
+If you register a 3-year-old passenger crossover that has an empty curb weight of 4,000 pounds and had an original factory window sticker price of $35,500, your annual registration cost is calculated as follows:

 • Weight Fee: $16.00 (4,000 / 100 × $0.40)